jasone/sqlive/docs/docs.md

 ```

 The error message is pretty explicit.
 Joins outside of a virtual view are considered bad practice.
 But why is that?
-The reason is that a join is a very expensive operation.
+The reason is that a join is an expensive operation.
 When you run it outside of a virtual view, you will have
-to repeat that operation every single time.
+to repeat that operation every single time the query is run.
 A better approach is to create a virtual view once and for all and have all the subsequent queries
 share the same virtual view.
 Let's follow the advice given in the error message: